SHOP

 When they work, motorways work brilliantly – although some cars are definitely better configured to take full advantage of them than others.

-Handily for the 21st-century motorist, however, most modern cars can handle motorway duties without breaking a sweat – and that includes the humble hatchback, Britain's favourite car type for the past few decades.
+Handily for the 21st-century motorist, however, most modern cars can handle motorway duties without breaking a sweat – and that includes small cars.

-To celebrate the vast supply of motorway-worthy hatchbacks out there, we've picked out 10 top performers from the segment that are especially handy on the nation's 70mph roads.
+To celebrate the vast supply of motorway-worthy small cars out there, we've picked out 10 top performers from the segment that are especially handy on the nation's 70mph roads.

 Hyundai i30